As a non-EU/EEA citizen who need a student residence permit to study in Denmark you must enclose the following documentation in your application:

 Your application will be subject to an overall evaluation of your grade point average (GPA), qualifications, and suitability to study.
 Your grades in English, Mathematics, your total grade point average as well as your cover letter are included in the evaluation.
 From these, the IT University performs an assessment of the applicant’s possibility of completing the programme with a good result.

 Submitting your documentation

 When you apply in quota 3 you must submit your application and ALL of the documentation no later than 15 March via www.optagelse.dk.
-This means that your application will not be assessed in quota 3, if you graduate from your qualifying examination the same year (summer) as you apply for admission.
+This means that your application will not be assessed in quota 3, if you graduate from your qualifying examination after the 15 March the year you apply for admission.

 The IT University will send of letters of acceptance or rejection at the end of May.
 If you are accepted, you must pay the tuition fee before programme start.

-When you apply for a bachelor programme via Optagelse.dk without a Danish CPR number and NemID, you have to send a signature page to IT University, for each programme you apply for.
-We cannot process your application, before we have received your signature page.
-You can send the signature page by email to firstname.lastname@example.org or by ordinary mail.
+When you apply for a bachelor’s programme via www.optagelse.dk without a Danish CPR number and NemID, you have to send a signature page for each programme you apply for.
+The IT University cannot process your application, before receiving the signature page.
+You have to scan the signature page and send it by email to firstname.lastname@example.org.
 The IT University must receive your signature page within the application deadline.